fivetran/dbt_intercom_source/README.md

 #### Disabling Models
 This package includes Intercom's `company tag`, `contact tag`, `contact company`,`conversation tag`, `team` and `team admin` mapping tables.

-It's possible that your connector does not sync every table that this package expects.
+It's possible that your connection does not sync every table that this package expects.
 If your syncs exclude certain tables, it is because you either don't use that functionality or actively excluded some tables from your syncs.
 To disable the corresponding functionality in the package, you must add the relevant variables.
 By default, the package assumes that all variables are true.
 Add variables for only the tables you want to disable.

 ```yml
 # dbt_project.yml